codebrainz/code-format/README.md

 In the configuration file, this setting is known as `style` and can be (at present) one of `llvm`, `google`, `chromium`, `mozilla` or `custom`.

+#### Format on Save

+This setting controls whether the active document will be formatted just before Geany saves it.
+This is especially useful if you don't like to enable the auto-formatting option but still want mostly-automatic formatting of the code.

+In the configuration file, this setting is known as `format-on-save`.

 #### Auto-Format